nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 requires that the abstraction of the TLS layer visible to the application where it is handling Token Binding exposes which phase the application data is being sent/received in.
-An application could very easily have this detail abstracted away; for example, the client might have a function like "write_early_data_ok" that will send data in 0-RTT the current connection state permits it, and otherwise send data post-handshake.
+An application could very easily have this detail abstracted away; for example, the client might have a function like "write_possibly_early" that will send data in 0-RTT the current connection state permits it, and otherwise send data post-handshake.
 A pathological client might send the first few bytes of an application message in 0-RTT, but send the rest after the